 However, the chances are minimal.

-Are you currently at ways to improve the security of your business and its premises?
+Are you currently looking at ways to improve the security of your business and its premises?

 Are you looking at ways to improve time and attendance management?